 - Reiki may improve the quality of sleep.

-When the body is trying to heal from an injury, trauma or surgical procedure, good quality sleep is essential.
+When the body is trying to heal from an injury, trauma, or surgical procedure, good quality sleep is essential.
 Reiki produces feelings of relaxation for many clients, and people often report that they notice improved sleep quality after beginning Reiki therapy.

 - Reiki may reduce sensations of pain.

 Pain is incredibly common after surgery.
-If the pain is severe, it may even slow the healing process by preventing the individual from participating in physical activity necessary to promote recovery.
+If the pain is severe, it may even slow the healing process by preventing the individual from participating in the physical activity necessary to promote recovery.
 However, Reiki may reduce sensations of pain following surgery.
 In fact, one study showed that women who had undergone a hysterectomy experienced less pain during recovery if they participated in Reiki sessions before and after the procedure.

 Is Reiki Safe after Surgery?

 Reiki is completely noninvasive.
 During a Reiki session, the practitioner places his or her hands gently on the client in specific positions in order to encourage the proper flow of the client’s own ki or chi energy.
 In some cases, the practitioner may not need to touch the client at all.
 Thus, Reiki should not pose any risk of complications or side effects for patients who have recently undergone surgery.
-In addition, it can be used in combination with any other type of therapy, rehabilitation or medication the individual may need to aid his or her recovery.
+In addition, it can be used in combination with any other type of therapy, rehabilitation, or medication the individual may need to aid his or her recovery.

 Finding a Reiki Practitioner